brainworxx/kreXX-TYPO3-Extension/Documentation/Features/Scalar/Index.rst

 Filepath
 --------

+When kreXX encounters a file path, it does the following:

 - Retrieve the realpath() and output it
 - Analyse the mime type of the file

 Callback
 --------

+When kreXX encounters a callback, it does the following:

 - Output the comment for the method.
 - Output the file and line of the declaration
 - Analyse the parameters

 |

 .. figure:: ../../Images/Features/callback_analysis.png
-	:width: 620
+	:width: 620px
 	:alt: Callback analysis with comments and parameters.

     Callback analysis with comments and parameters.